Soils Research Review – Fleurieu region

 We have conducted a comprehensive “Soils Research Review” of soils trails, research and demonstration sites in the Fleurieu region including those relevant to the region.
 The review outlines the main outcomes of each project and gaps and recommendations for future soils research in the region.
 Click here for a copy of the report – Soils Research Review

 We conducted a Biochar Trial under non irrigated pasture.
-With 100 and 200kg of biochar with 100 and 200kg of Urea.
+With 100 and 200kg of biochar with 100 and 200kg of Single Super.
 The full report can be found here

-Overall the biochar had a positive effect on both the plant biomass and minerals in the soil, one statistical difference was detected in the plant minerals caused by biochar.
+Overall the biochar had a positive effect on both the plant biomass and minerals in the soil, with a statistical difference was detected in the plant minerals caused by biochar.

 The biochar in general improved pasture biomass.
 In many cases the half fertiliser rates (100kg of urea) showed similar growth to the full fertiliser rates (200kg of Urea) indicating that the biochar may be holding nutrients in the soil allowing greater pasture growth.